Skip to main content

 • You want complete control over the cut sheet

-The per-pound cost is usually lower than a quarter because you're buying more.
+The per-pound cost is usually $1-2 less per pound than a quarter because you're buying more.
 Some farms also prioritize half-cow buyers for their best animals.

 What Cuts Do You Actually Get?